Southwestern University

 DRAFT Scholars will engage in a virtual five-week immersive experience with self-reflective practices focused on writing, meditation, journaling, walking, storytelling, making art, dialogue and deep listening.

 DRAFT Scholars will learn the power of writing as a daily practice.
 Words are tools we use to build and rebuild the world around us, to create communities — and to change communities.
-Words help us understand our own experience and can also help us – and others — live in the world differently.
+Words help us understand our own experience and can also help us live in the world differently.
 Writing can empower us to express ourselves, writing can foster change, writing is political at the same time as it can be intensely personal and private.
 After all, the personal is political too.

 Through our program, you will also explore the value of drafting, rewriting, and revising: as you continually re-write and revise your work, your own thinking develops and deepens.
 We are all works in progress, and so is our writing: it benefits from continually revision and rethinking.
+Daily revision advances further thinking, so DRAFT!

 Through DRAFT, students will learn about writing in various disciplines at Southwestern, exploring the different kinds of writing we do in different majors, while also participating in college-level discussions, readings, and course-work.
 Students will also write and revise their own composition over the course of the week, and ultimately submit an essay to be included in a DRAFT publication.